 Premature babies seem to be more likely to have immature gastrointestinal systems.
 We see these babies in our clinic after they are discharged from hospital and on regular formulas.
 In our experience, a change to an organic formula, in addition to some of the other treatment options, brings about a significant change.

-My view with colic and gut immaturity is that it affects the lower intestinal tract more than any other area of the digestive system.
+My view with gut immaturity is that it affects the lower intestinal tract more than any other area of the digestive system.
 This creates bloating in the large intestine and slows down its peristalsis (wave like muscle contractions that move digested food through the gut).
 The subsequent explosive poos are the result of large volumes of gas being pushed out.
 Bloating increases abdominal pressure which gives the baby the typical colic type pain.

 Treatment involves releasing tension in the fascial tissue that supports the abdominal organs in order to improve their natural motility (movement).
 Gentle techniques are applied to synchronise the pump handle and bucket handle action of the ribcage to allow a lengthening of the breathing diaphragm and a deepening of the breath.
 Pump handle action occurs in the upper ribcage and is an upward movement of the ribs.
 Bucket handle motion occurs in the lower ribcage and is rib movements to the sides.
 These are the movements that happen when a child breaths in.
 This gives the abdominal organs more space to function and enhances digestive clearance.